benrhine/semantic-versioning-with-build-number/README.md

 ## Future Ideas
 I believe there is a duplicate load of the local properties.
 I have tried to fix this but so far when I try to make these changes the properties fail to update correctly.
 I believe that the initial property load can happen a single time in the main class and do not need to be redeclared in the task files.
+While I found reference on how to convert between properties and map [here](https://www.rgagnon.com/javadetails/java-convert-map-to-properties.html), the issue with trying to do this is there are other items in gradle properties context that you would not want written back to the properties file.

-Increment value and push to git decrement value - dont know why you would wnat htis but
+Increment value and push to git

 ## SAFE Agile
 Semantic versioning lends itself to the SAFE Agile practice.
 When operating under SAFE methodology you loosely plan a PI